DevExpress/testcafe/docs/articles/documentation/reference/configuration-file.md

 ## compilerOptions

 Specifies test compilation settings.
-At the moment, only configures the [TypeScript compiler](../../../guides/concepts/typescript-and-coffeescript.md#customize-compiler-options).
+The current version of TestCafe can only configure the [TypeScript compiler](../../../guides/concepts/typescript-and-coffeescript.md#customize-compiler-options).

 ```json
 {